chrisgolds/projectlab/README.md

 ## Testing ##

-To view the memory testing scripts and logs created during development, pull the Git repository ```https://github.com/chrisgolds/projectlab_memory_test.git``` and view its README
+To view the memory testing scripts and logs created during development, clone the Git repository ```https://github.com/chrisgolds/projectlab_memory_test.git``` and view its README